 The CFO and their finance staff must be appropriately qualified and/or experienced.
 Trusts must assess whether the CFO, and others holding key financial posts, should have a business or accountancy qualification and hold membership of a relevant professional body, dependent on the risk, scale and complexity of financial operations.
 ESFA encourages larger trusts (for example over 3000 pupils) to consider the range of accountancy qualifications available from professional bodies such as the ICAEW, ACCA, CIMA or CIPFA (including CIPFA qualifications developed in partnership with ISBL), and take this into account when filling CFO vacancies.

-CFOs should maintain continuing professional development and undertake relevant ongoing training.
+CFOs and other key financial staff should maintain continuing professional development and/or undertake relevant ongoing training.